Modalities for Rehabilitation of Pets With a Special Focus on IVDD Patients

 Passive Range of Motion

-Passive range of motion (PROM) exercises external force such as your hands used to move a limb through its range of motion.
+Passive range of motion (PROM) exercises for animals external force such as your hands used to move a limb through its range of motion.
 The range of motion refers to the controlled movement of the limbs and joints in flexion, extension, adduction (moving the limb toward the body), and abduction (moving the limb away from the body) by you, with no effort being exerted by the animal.

 Goal is to stretch and manipulate the structures around the joint.